Skip to Content

 So what does that mean… “Happiest Outdoors”?

 I feel best when I get outside and move my body.
-For me, that mostly means hiking and backpacking, but it also means running, biking, paddling, and snowshoeing near my home in Squamish, BC.
+For me, that mostly means hiking and backpacking, but it also means biking, paddling, and snowshoeing near my home in Squamish, BC.
 And I also love exploring new parts of the world.
 But it can sometimes be as simple as walking around my neighbourhood after dinner.

 I spend time outside for lots of different reasons (mental health, exercise, nature is BEAUTIFUL), but the common thread between all of these reasons, is that being outdoors makes me the happiest.
 (Shocker, given the website name I know!)
 I’m willing to bet being active outdoors makes you happy too.